 Demonstrate the evidence that it complies with the specific requirements laid down in Parts C, D and E of Annex II to Regulation (EC) No 2160/2003

-The registered and functioning broiler flocks of Gallus gallus reared for meat production on both the Islands of Malta and Gozo are covered as described in the NCP.
+The registered and functioning broiler flocks of Gallus gallus reared for meat production on both the Islands of Malta and Gozo are covered by the SNCP irrespective of their capacity.

 There are no breeding flocks presently on the Islands.